babycourageous/renedellefont.com/src/writing/building-a-weather-app.md

 </script>
 ```

-> SCREENSHOT
+{% figure 'weather-cors.png', 'The dreaded CORS error', 'Uh oh....
+CORS!' %}

-If yo uopen up the console you should see the dreaded CORS error.
+If you open up the console you should see the dreaded CORS error.
 Since our API key is secret and we don't want other domains using it, DarkSky has CORS enabled and we must call the function from a server.
 But spinning up a server or hosting this just to make an API call is more trouble than it's worth.
 That's where Netlify comes in!

 ## Proxy that API with Netlify